Flour, milk, water, baking powder, and salt—this Crispy Fish Batter Recipe is everything golden and crunchy dreams are made of.

 Here’s the play-by-play.
 No overexplaining.
 Just you and me in the kitchen figuring this thing out.

-Grab a bowl.
+Step 1: Batter Up – Grab a bowl.
 Toss in 1 cup flour, ¼ tsp baking powder, and 1 tsp salt.
 Give it a quick mix.
 Now add ½ cup milk and ½ cup water.
 Whisk it until it’s smooth-ish.
-You’re aiming for thick pancake batter—coat-a-spoon-but-not-gloppy kind of vibe.
+Just whisk everything in one bowl—no need to mix dry and wet separately unless you’re feelin’ fancy.
+You’re aiming for a thick pancake batter—coat-a-spoon-but-not-gloppy kind of vibe.

-Heat your oil to 365°F. I’ve eyeballed this more times than I can count.
+Step 2: Get That Oil Hot – Heat your oil to 365°F. I’ve eyeballed this more times than I can count.
 A little breadcrumb should bubble and brown in about 30 seconds—that’s the lazy thermometer test.

-Dry your fish.
+Step 3: Coat the Fish – Dry your fish.
 Like, really dry.
-Paper towel it like you’re prepping it for a photo shoot.
+Paper towel, it’s like you’re prepping it for a photo shoot.
 Then dip it in the batter and let any excess drip off gently.

-Lower the fish into the oil with care.
+Step 4: Fry, Baby, Fry – Lower the fish into the oil with care.
 No dramatic plops—this is hot oil, not a hot tub.
 Fry each side for about 2 minutes or until golden and gorgeous.

-Lift out the fish and place it on paper towels.
+Step 5: Drain and Devour – Lift out the fish and place it on paper towels.
 Let it rest for a sec while you grab your fork and maybe a lemon wedge or three.
 Then?
 Go to town.

 Storage Options:

 Okay, truth?
-Crispy fish is like french fries—it’s best eaten right away.
+Crispy fish is like French fries—it’s best eaten right away.
 BUT.
 If life gets in the way and you’ve got some left:

 -